KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important parts of creating a layout, where the input set specifies the input keys and the layout specifies the full layout configuration.

-[KeyboardKit Pro][Pro] unlocks input sets and localized layout providers for all ``KeyboardLocale``s.
-Information about Pro features can be found at the end of this article.
+[KeyboardKit Pro][Pro] unlocks support for iPad Pro-specific layouts, as well as localized input sets and layout providers for all ``KeyboardLocale``s.